 (The women spoke rhema to the apostles.
 They were the first to hear and speak about the resurrection.
 Their words were powerful and revelatory.
-Their words were able to lead to good decisions and create.
-Instead, the apostles thought the words of the women were idle: without a Right WHY and a Right HOW, so they didn't make a good decision.)
+Their explanation was able to lead to good decisions and create.
+Instead, the apostles thought the words of the women were idle: without a Right WHY and a Right HOW, which led to their disbelief.)

 "14 But Peter, standing up with the eleven, lifted up his voice, and spake forth unto them, saying, Ye men of Judaea, and all ye that dwell at Jerusalem, be this known unto you, and give ear unto my words."
 (Acts 2:14)

-(At Pentecost, Peter told everyone to give ear (understand) his revelatory and powerful words that would cause people to be wise, and that same day about three thousand made the decision to believe.)
+(At Pentecost, Peter told everyone to give ear (understand) to his revelatory and powerful words that would cause people to be wise.
+That same day about three thousand made the decision to believe.)

 "17 And take the helmet of salvation, and the sword of the Spirit, which is the word of God: